juanibiapina/roadrunner/README.md

 {Name is %name%}
 ```

-If the placeholder `%name` doesn't render anything, the whole section is
+If the placeholder `%name%` doesn't render anything, the whole section is
 ignored.
 Sections can be nested.

 ### Integrations - `#{tag:...}`